Labor Cost Free-Riding in the Gig Economy

-Keywords: Gig economy, diseconomies of scale, wage equilibrium
+Keywords: Gig economy, economies of scale, wage equilibrium, free-riding, queueing

 JEL Classification: L11, J49, D24